Black Lives Matter painted outside Trump Tower

 Video

-A large Black Lives Matter mural has been painted outside Trump Tower on Fifth Avenue in Manhattan.

-Similar Black Lives Matter murals are planned in each of New York City's five boroughs.
+The mural was painted on Fifth Avenue and others are planned for each of New York's five boroughs.

-US President Donald Trump previously called the planned mural a "symbol of hate".

 -